naveen7252/nuls-roll/README.md

  - Minimum bet amount is 1 NULS
  - maximum bet amount is 100 NULS

- Looking for someone to build UI for this smart contract.
+ Looking for contributions to build UI for this smart contract.